 Explicit allowance is given in NOP clause 205.601 (j) (4) for the use of lignin sulfonate as a chelating agent.
-Since chelating agents produce chelates, it is clear that chelates are intended to be approved for use.
+Since chelating agents produce chelates, it is clear that chelates, as a conceptual class of substances, are intended to be approved for use.

 - The approved chelating agent 'lignin sulfonate' is a salt of ligno-sulfonic acid, an organicchemistry acid. - OMRI approves the use of ammonium lignosulfonate.
-This indicates that the alkali used was ammonium hydroxide; hence, ammonium hydroxide is explicitly approved as a "base" to form a salt with an organic-chemistry acid.
+This indicates that the alkali used was ammonium hydroxide; hence, ammonium hydroxide is explicitly approved to act as as a "base" to form a salt with an organic-chemistry acid.

-Approval of the ammonium salt of ligno-sulfonic acid in OMRI is the second precedent for use of ammonium hydroxide for specific non-nutrient use and non-soil-contacting use of 'chelating agents', or sequestration agents.
+Approval of the ammonium salt of ligno-sulfonic acid in OMRI is the second precedent, after ammonium carbonate in NOP, for use of ammonium hydroxide for specific non-nutrient use and non-soil-contacting use in 'chelating agents', or sequestration agents.

-In essence, this Petition is seeking explicit approval for the use of specific chelating-agent-substances based on ammonium hydroxide and an organic-chemistry acid 'citric acid'.
+In essence, this Petition is seeking explicit approval for the use of specific chelating-agentsubstances based on a salt of ammonium hydroxide and an organic-chemistry acid 'glycine'.